 Tees Valley Combined Authority supports businesses, universities and research and technology organisations in the Tees Valley local authority areas of Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton-on-Tees.

-The recently approved Collaborative Networks Programme is a 3 year, £1.4M programme to deliver support for Tees Valley businesses in collaborating to bring new products and processes to market, improve productivity, create employment, reduce carbon and grow the regional economy.
+The Collaborative Networks Programme is a 3 year, £1.4M programme to deliver support for Tees Valley businesses in collaborating to bring new products and processes to market, improve productivity, create employment, reduce carbon and grow the regional economy.

 Over the 3-year period, we will be delivering a range of services and support to assist micro and small to medium sized enterprises to collaborate with each other, along with universities, large enterprises and public organisations, who are committed to introducing new innovations.
 These include:

 - Consortia Development Grants – up to £25,000 for building collaborative partnerships and delivering collaborative activities.